ldelarmente7893/A03/README.md

   to add a new Repository.
 Make the repository public and add the README file.
 Once you have done all this, click <strong>Create</strong>.<br><br>
-  4. In WebStorm, use the VCS dropdown menu at the top of the program to select Import into Version Control.
-Select Create Git Repository and give it an appropriate name.<br><br>
+  4. In WebStorm, use the VCS dropdown menu at the top of the program to select <strong>Import into Version Control</strong>.
+Select
+  <strong>Create Git Repository</strong> and give it an appropriate name.<br><br>
-  5.To import the Repository from GitHub into the newly created Git Repository, select Get From Version Control under the VCS dropdown menu and enter the URL of the Repository from GitHub.<br><br>
+  5.To import the Repository from GitHub into the newly created Git Repository, select <strong>Get From Version Control</strong> under the VCS dropdown menu and enter the URL of the Repository from GitHub.<br><br>
   6. With you Repository set up, you can add files in WebStorm using the File dropdown menu.
 Select New and the desired file format.<br><br>
   7. Once you have finished working on a file in, apply your changes using the Commit button in WebStorm.
+Use the shortcut <strong>Crtl+k</strong>.
-The Commit message should give a brief description of what was done to the file.<br><br>
+  In addition, the Commit message should give a brief description of what was done to the file.<br><br>
   8. Finally, committed files can now be added to your GitHub Repository using the Push function.
-Use the shortcut Crtl+Shift+k to bring up the Push Commits window.
-Review all committed files before pushing them using Push button.
+Use the shortcut <strong>Crtl+Shift+k</strong> to bring up the
+  <strong>Push Commits window</strong>.
+Review all committed files before pushing them using
+  <strong>Push</strong> button.
 You can now see all changes on your GitHub profile.
 </div>
 <div>
   <h2>Helpful Terms and Definition</h2>